Class 10 Exam > Class 10 Notes > Social Studies (SST) Class 10 > Previous Year Questions: Globalisation & the Indian Economy

 Class 10 Economics Chapter 4 Previous Year Questions - Globalisation and the Indian Economy View Answer

-Ans: Globalisation and technology are intimately intertwined.
-The movement of people, goods and ideas is accelerated and broadened by new forms of transport and communication.
-Technological development is, in turn, enhanced by the diversity of ideas and the increased scale that comes from global reach.
+Ans: Globalisation and technology are closely linked.
+The movement of people, goods, and ideas is accelerated by advancements in transport and communication.
+In turn, technological development benefits from the diversity of ideas and the larger scale that globalisation provides.

 Q11: "Globalisation is the process of rapid integration between countries”.
 Examine the statements.
 (Term-ll, 2021-22 C)